King Wuling of Zhao: Abdication and death

-In 299 BCE, Zhao Wuling, perhaps tired out from all he had done and wishing to become more involved with military instead of political affairs, abdicated and gave the throne of Zhao to his younger son, Zhao He (Simplified Chinese: 赵何) who was to become King Huiwen of Zhao (Simplified Chinese: 赵惠文王).
-He called himself the "Lord Father" (Simplified and Traditional Chinese: 主父), using his new title to visit neighbouring countries, especially the Qin, which he visited secretly.
-He lived long enough to see the annexation of the Zhongshan by the Zhao in 296 BCE.
+In 299 BCE, Zhao Wuling abdicated and gave the throne of Zhao to his younger son, then 12 year-old Zhao He (趙何) to become King Huiwen of Zhao (趙惠文王).
+He remained the de-facto ruler and called himself the "Lord Father" (Zhufu, 主父), a title similar to the Taishang Huang of later Chinese dynasties.
+Under his new title, he visited neighbouring countries, meeting with the king of Loufan and secretly visited Qin, disguised as a Zhao envoy.
+In 296 BC, he annexed the state of Zhongshan.

-In 295 BCE, Wuling's older son Zhao Zhang (Simplified Chinese: 赵章) rebelled against King Huiwen and lost.
-He escaped to the palace in Shaqiu (Simplified and Traditional Chinese: 沙丘), where Zhao Wuling took pity on him and kept him in his palace.
+In 295 BCE, while King Wuling was touring Shaqiu (沙丘) in present-day Guangzong county, Wuling's older son Zhao Zhang (趙章) rebelled against King Huiwen in Handan but got defeated by forces led by Prime Minister Lord Cheng and his subordinate Lord Fengyang, also known as Li Yu (李兌).
+Zhao Zhang escaped to the Zhufu's palace in Shaqiu, where Zhao Wuling took pity on him and kept him in his palace.